preeya/twittercaps/README.md

 ## But we can't really lose Twitter, can we?
 Like we can't just wake up one day and it's gone?

 That's exactly what might happen.
 Better safe than sorry.

+## Why PDFs?
+Why not set up a Twitter mirror or at least fetch tweets with a script?

+Mostly because I don't have millions of dollars for adequate server space.
+Also it sounds hard.
+Finally, the humble PDF is by far the best digital preservation method.
+You can't open half the extant NYT links from the early '00s, or run half the Github repositories older than a year, but a PDF created in 1995 is still openable today.

+## What's your real agenda?????

+Someday when I'm taking care of a ragtag group of orphans while burning the remnants of an office building, one will ask me, "What happened?"
+I will pull out a binder of Twitter PDFs and say, "Listen closely, child, for today I will teach you the lost art of the tweet.
+Yea, I will tell you of the ways of the normies, the edgelords, and the SJWs, and how the greatest medium of our time became our greatest catastrophe."
+Then I will hold up a spool of thread while explaining what "lulz" were.

+## What if I want to contribute but I don't know how to use git?

+I don't know.
+Anyone want to set up a Google Drive folder?